 In order to join our ranks, you must be prepared to go through a very challenging and complex hiring process.
 The process is difficult, as it is intended to be.
-We strive to find only those candidates who possess a strong work ethic, have high moral character, are resolute in their honesty and integrity, and have a sincere desire to serve their community.
-Only the best candidates are successful and we want you to be one of them.
+We strive to find only those applicants who possess a strong work ethic, have high moral character, are resolute in their honesty and integrity, and have a sincere desire to serve their community.
+Only the best applicants are successful and we want you to be one of them.

-Police Officer Entrance Exam
+Written Entrance Exam

 During the exam, applicants will complete the National Police Select Test, a personal history questionnaire, and personal inventory questionnaire geared toward law enforcement personnel.